We’ve been asked all sorts of things over the years, so here’s our Luton Van FAQs page covering some of our most frequently asked questions.

 That said, some people do want to take on a camper conversion project like this and a Luton van would make an ideal base for a stealth sleeper.
 The interior dimensions are all parallel and so perfect for fitting insulation and lining and the space is incredible.

 Top Tip: Payload capacity is between 1,000kg (Mercedes Sprinter) and 1,250kg (Renault Master) on a Luton van.
-You should always keep the maximum allowed vehicle weight in mind when deciding on which van is best suited to a conversion.
+You should always keep the maximum allowed vehicle weight in mind when deciding on which van is best suited to conversion.

 Why Is A Luton Van Called A Luton?